 Pay and outlook context

 The pay and outlook figures here are occupation context, not AWS SAA outcomes.
-RoleMath's Cloud Engineer packet uses the broad BLS Computer Occupations, All Other family.
+RoleMath maps Cloud Engineer to the broad BLS Computer Occupations, All Other family.
 In May 2025 OEWS data, that national occupation context has 435,370 employment and a $116,580 median annual wage.
 BLS Employment Projections for 2024-2034 show 8.2% projected employment change and 31.3 thousand annual openings.

 Those numbers do not say AWS SAA causes that wage or guarantees access to those openings.
 They tell you the broader occupation family RoleMath uses when cloud engineer is too title-specific for a clean federal occupation match.